Frechmatz/cl-connect4/README.md

 (lets-play)
 ```

-If your terminal doesn't support colors start the game as follows
+If your terminal doesn't support ANSI color escape sequences start the game as follows

 ```bash
 (lets-play :colors-not-supported t)